gabrielrf96/html-artisan/README.md

 <p>This an equally valid way of creating a paragraph</p>
 ```

+Similarly, you can pass a single DOM element or a function as a single child element, without needing to enclose them
+in a children array.
+For more information about passing functions as children, see the next section.

 ##### Passing an array of children
 Children of an HTML-Artisan-defined element can be represented in a variety of ways: